EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the pseudo-nutrient limitation to one (no effect)
+Sets the pseudo-nutrient limitation to 1 (no effect).

 **Parameters**
 - None